-Price can deter an individual from wanting to obtain a degree on or off campus.
+Price can deter an individual from wanting to obtain a degree on or off-campus.
 However, a person can save money by earning a degree online since they’re usually cheaper than an on-campus program.

 Additionally, a person can search for schools that have low tuition rates.
 Generally, a public school is less expensive than a private one since public schools receive government funding.
 Moreover, the regional campuses of public schools are less expensive in most cases.

 When choosing the cheapest online college in Virginia, a person should look into online community colleges in Virginia.
-Online community colleges in Virginia offer students the benefit of a quality education at an affordable rate.
+Online community colleges in Virginia offer students the benefit of quality education at an affordable rate.
 A student can choose to earn his or her undergraduate at the cheapest online college in Virginia and then switch to a public or private university.
-On the other hand, the person can choose to earn credits at a community college and then switch to a major college.
+On the other hand, the person can choose to earn credits at a community college and then transfer to a major 4-year college.

 A pupil should look into employer reimbursement.
 This particular option consists of a student agreeing to work for an employer for a certain length of time.
 The employer, in return, pays for a portion of the student’s education.